Post-2015: SDGs or Post-MDGs?

 The Post-2015 development agenda and the SDGs are frequently discussed in one breath.
 But since the consultations and negotiations with member states started, the ‘S’ for sustainability in the SDGs seems to be driving the two agendas and their advocates apart.
 Shaping the Post-2015 agenda as an extension of the MDGs builds on pragmatic beliefs.
 Followers of this agenda argue that getting industry-driven countries like the BRICSAM countries (Brazil, Russia, India, China, South Africa and Mexico) on board will only be possible if the new targets do not restrict economic growth with sustainability measures, as the UN is aiming for with the SDGs.

 The Sustainable Development Goals are a direct result of the United Nations Conference on Sustainable Development (Rio+20) in June 2012.
 At Rio, the member states decided to launch a process to develop a set of Sustainable Development Goals (SDGs), which will build on the Millennium Development Goals, and converge with the Post-2015 development agenda.
 A UN System Task Team was assigned to outline the Post 2015 development agenda.
-The Task Team aspires to a development agenda that targets inclusive and holistic growth: a realistic development agenda can accordingly no longer neglect the link between the economic, social and environmental dimensions of development.
+The Task Team aspires to a development agenda that targets inclusive and holistic growth: a realistic development agenda can accordingly no longer neglect the link between the economic, social and environmental dimensions of development.1 It states that long-term development requires integrated policy making, which approaches social equity, economic growth and environmental protection together.

 Sustainable development has been the mandate for the UN system since the 1992 Conference on Environment and Development in Rio de Janeiro 20 years ago.
 Rio+20, named after the first conference, was an effort to set new goals to achieve sustainable development.
 The conference focused on two themes: (a) a green economy in the context of sustainable development poverty eradication emphasizing a holistic, equitable and far-sighted approach to decision-making at all levels, and (b) the institutional framework for sustainable development creating new international institutions, including the Commission on Sustainable Development.
 According to critics, however, Rio+20 did not result in the necessary targets to hold countries accountable for pollution and environmental degradation.
 A lack of commitment might undermine the implementation of the UN’s ambitious SDG vision.
 The risk is a repeat of the flaws experienced during the MDG process, which this new agenda aims to overcome.